Fincontrollex

 Revenue Ramp-up Modeling

-Configure different revenue ratios for each year to model gradual business ramp-up
+Configure different revenue ratios for each year to model gradual business growth from launch to full capacity

 Common Use Cases